jladan/simple-markdown-server/DESIGN.md

 Looking at established rust programs (like cargo), the **hyper** crate appears to be the best http server/client package.

+### Hyper (not used)

+After an initial attempt with `hyper`, I discovered that it is deeply dependent on Tokio.
+The easiest thing would be to simply use hyper/tokio anyway, but I want a lower-level understanding of rust.
+So for learning purposes, I'll be monitoring the TCP connections directly.

+This Tokio dependence goes down to the `async` implementations for TCP:
+- std::net::Tcp* can be non-blocking, but it is not an async function
+- hyper uses tokio::net::Tcp* for its async implementations.
+- in turn, tokio::net is built on `mio`, which uses OS events and polling to check if there's anything to read.

+### Chosen HTTP implementation

+If I don't want to use Tokio, then I need to process the HTTP connections myself.
+Hyper uses `httparse` for HTTP/1.x, and `h2` (dependent on tokio) for HTTP/2.
+So I only have "easy" access to HTTP/1.1.

+`httparse` takes a `&[u8]` buffer and performs no data copies -- all parsed values are `&[u8]` slices into the original buffer.
+Because of that, the entire buffer must be in-memory and unchanged during the parsing and subsequent use.
+**The HTTP request cannot be passed line-by-line or in chunks**.

+In the event of a partial request, calling `.parse(&buf)` on `httparse::Request` will return an `Incomplete` status, but the request object still owns a reference to the buffer, preventing any updates.
+Because of that, the parser must be re-initialized and started.

+For easier use after parsing, there is `http::{Request, Response}`.
+These types do not include any parsing functionality, but are much better for passing around, because they own the data inside (except maybe the body if `Request<&[u8]>` is used).

+So, for handling requests, I'll have to
+1. read the complete stream into a buffer,
+2. pass the buffer to `httparse::Request` for parsing,
+3. construct a `http::Request` for actual use.

 ## Concurrency / Asynchronous runtime

 **Tokio** appears to be the defacto standard for network applications using an